Login

 An amortization schedule showing a final balloon payment.

-But with this calculator, it's possible to do more.
-You can structure a loan, just the way you want it.
+However, with this calculator, it is possible to do more.
+You can structure a loan the way you want.

 Other scenarios — very flexible!